JacekAmbroziak/ParallelWordCount/README.md

 This is an SBT 1.0, Java 8 project; you need sbt 1.0 to compile, build and run the project and its tests.
 Once a fat jar is created w/ sbt assemble, you can run the code anywhere.

+The core multithreaded word counting functionality is implemented in `com.jacek.wordcount.ForkJoinWordCounting` supported by classes `WordCounter`, `Core` and `Punctuation` in the same package.
+Several other classes contain alternative implementations of tokenization and counting for experimentation and comparison.

 `com.jacek.wordcount.Main` assumes a list of text files as program arguments

 `com.jacek.wordcount.MainDirExt` assumes 2 arguments: a root dir to search for text files and an extension such as `txt`